 Join us for a virtual discussion on the findings and recommendations of this review published by Humanitarian Outcomes, Slipping Away?
 A review of humanitarian capabilities in cholera response.
 This review is supported by the UK Humanitarian Innovation Hub, and funded by the Foreign, Commonwealth and Development Office (FCDO).

 To address the need for more evidence of what works to support MHPSS programming in humanitarian settings, a priority research agenda taking us to 2030 has been developed by key MHPSS stakeholders.
 The result is a list of 20 most critical research questions to support MHPSS response.
-We will be sharing these results with a community of practice at a webinar on 17 January 2023.
+We shared these results with a community of practice at a webinar on 17 January 2023.

 This online event will launch the third paper in our Scaling Series, How to Scale: Tactics to Enable the Adoption of Humanitarian Innovations, which provides a playbook of tactics for innovators who are aiming to scale through enabling other organisations to adopt their innovations.
 These tactics are also useful for innovators who are seeking to scale their innovation to other teams, offices and locations within their organisation that have not been involved in developing or testing the innovation.
 The panel discussion will be held on Wednesday 23 November 2022, 12:00pm – 1:00pm GMT.